sdg002/AzureTrials/key-rotation-eventhub/readme.md

 ## How to deploy the infrstructure ?
 ???

+## Setting the Azure resource names in variables.ps1 (to be done)
+Significance of one and only one `Variables.ps1` file

 ## Rotate the EventHub connection string and update the key vault

 ??